SATURDAY 4 APRIL 2026

 Taking influence from the likes of Radiohead, julie, and Deftones, they create a dreamscape of guitar-based noise with dense layers of discomfort.
 Pairing this with captivating vocals, which together create a strong visual presence for the band.

-Their sound fuses alternative rock, hip hop, ska, and punk into something sharp, infectious, and defiant.
+Alice Street sound fuses alternative rock, hip hop, ska, and punk into something sharp, infectious, and defiant.
 With lyrics blending satire, everyday storytelling, and dark humour, Alice Street turn the chaos of modern life into anthems that get stuck in your head.

 Stockton’s oldest and longest serving dedicated music venue, The Georgian Theatre, is currently undergoing a refurbishment in order to provide additional audience capacity, as well as a new cafe and bar space.